m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ```
 Fortran:

-real    0m34,351s
+real    0m43,351s
-user    0m34,306s
+user    0m43,306s
 sys     0m0,020s

 Julia:

-real    0m35,848s
+real    0m42,848s
-user    0m36,064s
+user    0m42,064s
 sys     0m0,693s
 ```

 and two trajectory files will be created: `traj_fortran.xyz` and `traj_julia.xyz`, which can be visualized in VMD, for example.
-If the number of steps is changed to `500` and the `isave` parameter changed `1`, the resulting trajectories should look like this one: https://youtu.be/_yTLterogJY (with the default `50_000` steps and `isave=1000` the particles move too fast to be fun).
+The trajectory should look like this: https://youtu.be/GSyDRJUYWYY.

 Small variations are expected, but the performances will be probably similar.
-In my Samsung i7 8th Gen Laptop, the Fortran code results ~5% faster than the Julia code.

 ## Code comparison